Sparse graphs are not flammable: -regular graphs are -flammable

 Instead of working directly in the uniform probability space of random $(d,d+2)$-regular graphs on $(2d+2)n$ vertices $\mathcal{G}(n,d,d+2)$, we use the \textit{pairing model}, which is described next.
 This model was first introduced by Bollob\'{a}s~\cite{bollobas2} to study random $d$-regular graphs.
 Consider $d(d+2)n$ points (forming set $P_X$) partitioned into $(d+2)n$ labeled buckets $x_1,x_2,\ldots,x_{(d+2)n}$ of $d$ points each.
 Another $d(d+2)n$ points (forming $P_Y$) are partitioned into $dn$ labeled buckets $y_1,y_2,\ldots,y_{dn}$, this time each consisting of $d+2$ points.
 A \textit{pairing} of these points is a perfect matching between $P_X$ and $P_Y$ into $d(d+2)n$ pairs.
 Given a pairing $P$, we may construct a multigraph $G(P)$, with loops allowed, as follows: the vertices are the buckets $x_1,x_2,\ldots, x_{(d+2)n}$ and $y_1,y_2,\ldots,y_{dn}$; a pair $\{x,y\}$ in $P$ ($x \in P_X$, $y \in P_Y$) corresponds to an edge $x_i y_j$ in $G(P)$ if $x$ and $y$ are contained in the buckets $x_i$ and $y_j$, respectively.

 It is an easy fact that the probability of a random pairing corresponding to a given simple graph $G$ is independent of the graph, hence the restriction of the probability space of random pairings to simple graphs is precisely $\mathcal{G}(n,d,d+2)$.
-Moreover, we will show below (Lemma~\ref{lem:simple}) that a random pairing generates a simple graph with probability asymptotic to $e^{-(d^2-1)/2}$ depending on $d$ but not on $n$.
+Moreover, it can be shown (see Lemma~\ref{lem:simple}) that a random pairing generates a simple graph with probability asymptotic to $e^{-(d^2-1)/2}$ depending on $d$ but not on $n$.
 Hence, any event holding a.a.s.\ over the probability space of random pairings also holds a.a.s.\ over the corresponding space $\mathcal{G}(n,d,d+2)$.
 For this reason, asymptotic results over random pairings suffice for our purposes.
 One of the advantages of using this model is that the pairs may be chosen sequentially so that the next pair is chosen uniformly at random over the remaining (unchosen) points.

-\begin{lemma} Let $P$ be a random pairing.
-Then $G(P)$ is simple with probability tending to $e^{-(d^2-1)/2}$ as $n \to \infty$. \end{lemma} \begin{proof} Let $\lambda=(d^2-1)/2$.
-We will show that the number of multiple edges in $G(P)$, $Z$, converges in distribution to the independent Poisson distributed random variable $Po(\lambda)$, as $n \to \infty$.
-We will use the well-known method of moments (see, for example~\cite{AS} for details) to show the result.
-We investigate the first moment (expectation) only.

-The number of possible (multiple) edges in $G(P)$ is $d(d+2)n^2$.
-Note that there are $(d(d+2)n)!$ possible pairings (fix positions for $P_X$ arbitrarily, permute $P_Y$, and connect corresponding points).
-The probability that there is a given multiple edge is equal to

-(After selecting two points at corresponding buckets, there are two ways to connect them.
-Remaining points can be paired arbitrarily.)
-Thus, we get that